jrhenderson1988/jrhenderson1988.github.io/_posts/2022-07-23-rusty-java-streams.md

 }
 ```

-Finally, we can actually do something with a stream, albeit something not very useful:
+Finally, we can actually do something with a stream, though it's not particularly useful:

 ```java
 List<Integer> listOfInts = Stream.of(1, 2, 3, 4).collect(Collectors.toList());